esironal/fio/README.md

 # fio
-A simple bookmark page that connects with a Google Spreadsheet to get its data
+A simple bookmark page that connects with a Google Spreadsheet to get its data.

 ## Example Config
-The config file is located in /config and should named settings.inc.php
+The config file is located in /config and should named settings.inc.php.

 ```
 <?php